dc3430/BlackJack/README.md

 [Pseudocode](https://docs.google.com/document/d/1Ku6Jkig082Kg6_7inmCMrF0HbpAc5bLj6ZyyzCZC2oA/edit)

-# Black Jack how to play
+# BlackJack how to play
 Welcome, BlackJack is also known as twenty-one.
 This is one of my favorite game when going to a casino.
 Plus it's a very easy game to learn.